bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **fromScheduledValues**<**T**>(`value`: [number, T], ...`values`: Array‹[number, T]›): *[ObservableLike](interfaces/observablelike.md)‹T›*

-Creates an observable from a series of [delay, value] tuples.
+Creates an `ObservableLike` from a series of [delay, value] tuples.
 The delay is relative to the current time.

 **Type parameters:**